OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # A brief intro to mixed models

-In this book we have, so far, encountered models with only one random effect, i.e. the residual error term.
-These models are named 'fixed effect models' and they represent the main topic of this book.
-However, we should not forget that several experiments in agriculture and biology may be affected by two or more sources of random variability and, therefore, we should also be able to fit models with more than one random term.
-These latter models are named 'mixed effect models' and, since the advent of personal computers in the 70s of the previous century, they are usually fitted by using more complex algorithms, with respect to the least square algorithm that we have, so far, used for 'fixed effect models'.
+*... the actual and physical conduct of an experiment must govern the statistical procedure of its interpretation (R. A. Fisher)*

+Although the previous chapters have covered the analysis of data from a wide array of agricultural experiments, there are still a few important situations, which require some more advanced knowledge.
+In particular, we have, so far, encountered only the so-called *fixed factors*.
+An experimental factor is 'fixed' when its levels are purposely selected (not sampled), repeatable (we could make a new experiment with the very same levels) and of unique and direct interest, in the sense that we are not interested in any other level apart from those we have decided to include in the experiment.
+As we have seen in the previous chapters, fixed factors produce fixed effects, which can be expressed as differences (increases/decreases) with respect to the overall mean.
+Models containing only fixed effects and the residual random error term are named **fixed models**.

+Apart from fixed factors, experiments in agriculture and biology may require the inclusion of *random factors*, that produce effects of random nature.
+An experimental factor is 'random' when its levels are not interesting in themselves, but they are sampled from a wider population of possible levels.
+Even if the levels are selected on purpose, they are, anyway, not 'repeatable' in the sense that, if we repeat the experiment, we cannot select the very same factor levels.

+As an example of a random factor, we can imagine that we are interested in studying the variability of yield in a certain environment and, to this aim, we sample twenty representative fields at random within that environment to measure the yield level.
+The field factor is random, in the sense that we are not specifically interested in those twenty fields, but we are interested in the overall variability that the field effect produces on yield.
+Provided that the levels of the yield factor are not interesting in themselves, estimating their fixed effects (increase/decrease with respect to the overall mean) is meaningless; on the contrary, we are more interested in estimating the amount of variability, as measured by the corresponding variance (*variance component*).
+Models containing random factors together with fixed factors and the residual error term are named **mixed models** and, since the advent of personal computers in the 70s of the previous century, they represent a very important class of models, which require specific algorithms and fitting methods.

-In this chapter we will show how we can fit some simple mixed models to datasets resulting from several common types of field experiments.
-For the sake of brevity, we will not give any detail about the theory of mixed models; for those who are intersted in this subject, we recommend the wonderful book 'Linear mixed-effects models using R: a step-by-step approach' (Gałecki and Burzykowski, 2013).
+Mixed models are far beyond the scope of this book; for those who are interested in this subject, we recommend the wonderful book 'Linear mixed-effects models using R: a step-by-step approach' (Gałecki and Burzykowski, 2013).
+In this chapter we will only give a few examples relating to several common types of field experiments, that require the inclusion of random effects and, thus, the adoption of mixed models.

-## Plots of different sizes
+## Split-plot or strip-plot experiments

-Factorial experiments are not only laid down with completely randomised designs or in complete blocks.
-In chapter 2, we have already introduced split-plot or strip-plot designs, where treatment levels are allocated to the experimental units in groups.
-We have seen that this is advantageous in some circumstances, e.g., when one of the factors is better allocated to bigger plots, compared to the other factors.
+We have seen in Chapter 2 that factorial experiments can be designed as split-plots or strip-plots, where treatment levels are allocated to the experimental units in groups.
+We have seen that this is advantageous in some circumstances, e.g., when one of the factors is better allocated to bigger plots, compared to the other factor.
 When factor levels are allocated to groups of individuals, the independency of residuals is broken, as the individuals within the group are more alike than the individuals in different groups.
 For example, let's consider a field experiment: if one group of plots is, e.g., more fertile than the other groups, all plots within that group will share such a positive effect and, therefore, their yields will be correlated.
-In this case, we talk about **intra-class correlation**, that is a similar concept to the Pearson correlation, which we have encountered in Chapter 3.
+In this case, we talk about *intra-class correlation*, that is a similar concept to the Pearson correlation, which we have encountered in Chapter 3.

 In order to respect the basic assumption of independent residuals, data from  split-plot and strip-plot experiments cannot be analysed by using the methods proposed in Chapter 11 (multi-way ANOVA models), but they require a different approach.